2019 Property Assessments and Property Taxes

 Properties that change in value by the same percentage up or down as the average property will experience a tax increase at the same rate as the overall tax increase set by City Council.
 Properties that increase or decrease in value by more or less than the average will experience changes in their taxes that are more or less than the average increase.

-For 2017, Council has worked hard to ensure that any tax increase remains affordable while providing the level of service that meets the needs of taxpayers.
-Currently, Council is proposing a property tax increase of 2.55%.
+For 2019, Council has worked hard to ensure that any tax increase remains affordable while providing the level of service that meets the needs of taxpayers.
+Council has completed the budget process with a tax increase of 2.9%.

 How does the City of Duncan decide how much property taxes to collect?

 After the annual budget is adopted by Council for the current year, Council passes a Tax Rate Bylaw.
 This Bylaw sets a tax rate for each property class as defined on the BC Assessment Roll.
 The total levy must be sufficient to raise revenue to pay all debts and obligations of the City falling due within the year.
 The tax rate applies to each $1,000 of taxable value of land and improvements.

 Does the City of Duncan collect taxes for other governments too?

 The City of Duncan is not the only authority that taxes properties in the City.
 Other governments that charge tax on your property tax bill are:

 - Province of BC – School Tax & Police Tax

 The City of Duncan has no or little control over these other taxing jurisdictions’ levies.
 However, to reduce the administrative cost of billing and collecting these other property taxes, the City of Duncan includes these levies on the tax notice sent to property owners each year.